Loa (comics): Necrosha

+Collision

+Loa joins Rogue, Magneto, Indra, and Anole on a trip to Mumbai after Indra's family tells him to come home.
+The group, minus Indra, venture into the city to see the sites.
+While roaming the streets the group experience a bizarre storm, which causes lightning to bombard the city.
+Loa appears unharmed and the group encounter a strange girl named Luisa, who appears out of nowhere.
+The group is then attacked by three Sentinels.
+Loa takes down a Sentinel on her own by phasing through its head, which impresses Rogue.
+When they return to Indra's home, Indra reveals to them that he is going to be placed in an arranged marriage.

+Before the marriage can happen, the Children of the Vault attack with the intention of reclaiming their "sister" Luisa, who reveals that her real name is Luz.
+However, Indra's father refuses to allow his son to leave before he is to be married.
+Indra decides to marry Vaipala first that afternoon so they may rescue their teachers.

+As the wedding goes on, it is revealed that Vaipala and Luz switched places and that the Children of the Vault have captured Vaipala.
+Loa threatens Luz for information on the way to Quitado, the Children's city.
+After rescuing Rogue, Magneto, and Vaipala, Loa and Magneto work together to return Quitado to its home reality.

 The Curse of the Mutants

 Loa accompanies Emma Frost underwater to present Namor with data from Doctor Nemesis about the Atlantean vampires, the Aqueos.
 During the trip, she reveals she would not only like to see New Atlantis for herself but she is well educated in Atlantean history, mythology and culture.

-During the final assault on the Aqueos city, Loa shows up with Logomancer as backup.
+During the final assault on the Aqueos city, Loa appears with Logomancer as backup.
 They arrive with a spell that weakens the Aqueos but during the process an Aqueos breaks her diving helmet.
 A pendant she is wearing begins to glow, giving Loa the ability to breathe underwater.
 Loa then begins to proceed in destroying several of the Aqueos.

 Death and rebirth

 Loa is killed during a mutant retaliation.
 During the "Empyre" storyline, Loa is revealed to have been resurrected on Krakoa.
-She, Anole, and Rockslide go to Arakko Point on Krakoa and meet with the High Summoner of Arrako, which is interrupted when a Cotati fleet approaches Krakoa.
-Loa and Mercury attempt to start a relationship, which ends up not working out.
+She, Anole, and Rockslide go to Arakko Point on Krakoa and meet with the Summoner, which is interrupted when a Cotati fleet approaches Krakoa.
+Loa and Mercury attempt to start a relationship at the Hellfire Gala, which ends up not working out.

 Loa's powers as depicted in New X-Men (vol. 2) #38 (May 2007).
 Art by Skottie Young (penciller), Sean Parsons and Jay Leisten (inkers), and Jean-François Beaulieu (colorist).